AuthenticExecution/env/README.md

   REACTIVE-TOOLS --verbose deploy <descriptor>
   ```

-## Run demos
+## Run examples manually

+- First, launch an Event Manager for each node of the application
+  - according to the type of the node, run `make event_manager_{sgx,native,sancus,trustzone}`
-- Run a terminal for each event manager, plus an additional terminal for `reactive-tools`.
+- Second, launch a new terminal for the admin console (see below)

 ### Commands